AorsiniYT/vita-moonlight-motion/README.md

 ## Known Issues

-- Pairing does not work correctly (You can pair manually by editing moonlight.conf)
 - Quitting an app directly after streaming does not work
 - Losing connection, then trying to reconnect is buggy
+- Pairing from "Resume from <>" dialog does not save paired info
+- Pairing from search devices and manual works, but doesn't update the menu requiring a restart

 ## Documentation